Husna Banu Khanam

-Husna Banu Khanam (18 February 1922 – 30 May 2006) was a Bangladeshi educationist, writer and Nazrul singer.
+Husna Banu Khanam (হুসনা বানু খানম, /bn/; 18 February 1922 – 30 May 2006) was a Bangladeshi educationist, writer and Nazrul singer.
 She was a pioneer of Bengali Muslim women journalism.
 In 1999, she received the Ekushey Padak Award for her contribution in music, and in 2004, she received the Begum Rokeya Medal for her contribution to the socio-economic development of women by the Government of Bangladesh.

 Background

 Husna Banu Khanam Lohani was born into a renowned Bengali Muslim Khan Pathan family descended from the Lohani Pashtun tribe in Pabna District.
 Her father Abu Yusuf Mohammad Siddik Hossain Khan Lohani was a journalist and literary.
 Her Mother Fatema Lohani was a teacher.
 Two brothers, Fazle Lohani and Fateh Lohani were cultural figures.
 From childhood, she was interested in music and practiced regular music.
 Poet Golam Mostafa gave her a harmonium gift.
 When poet Kazi Nazrul Islam was speechless, she used to go to his home to listen to him.